BrendanFDMoore/fancy-footwork/src/content/cms-driven-pages.md

 Notes:
 - The CMS gives us a list of the available dimensions for each image, plus a URL with wildcard for each dimension set.
 - We plug this data into an image and use the library lazysizes to determine the width of the current image, so we always load the smaller possible image.
+- This allows us to harness the HTML5 native image element, which will find the smallest image for a given size, without having to hardcode sizes - `lazysizes` will dynamically set the size after the component is rendered.

 ---